mendix/docs/content/en/docs/addons/ats-addon/rg-ats/v1/test-dev/std-actions/appstore-widg-acts/checkbox-set-selector/get-value-all.md

 ## 3 Usage

-Pass the name of the widget you want to get the select all check box value from.
+Pass the name of the widget you want to get the select all checkbox value from.

 ## 4 Input Parameters